clojure-finance/cim-website/README.md

 **Note**: Due to how cryogen handles superscripts during compilation of markdown files, it will compile any `^` into the `<sup>` tags, resulting in the buggy rendering of latex (`$a^b$` becomes `<p>$a<sup>b</sup>$</p>`).
 A workaround is to escape any superscripts, if all the files onl contain latex, run the `latex.py` file first, which converts any `^` in `<katex-container>` into `\^`.
 If any markdown files needs to be ignored when running `latex.py`, include it in the `EXCLUDE` list.
 Smarter handling script will be added in the future.
 Hence, when editing `md` files in vscode, the normal functionality of `\^` will be replaced by `\hatxtd`, and `^` will function the same way as `\^`, see `.vscode/settings.json` for more info.

-### Dates and Authors for Pages
+### More metadata for pages

-Specify the date and author of a page with `:date` and `:last-edited-by` in the metadata for the page.
+- Specify the date and author of a page with `:date` and `:last-edited-by` in the metadata for the page.
 Dates should be in the format of `YYYY-MM-DD`.
+- `:navbar-name` to specify the name that will be on the navbar, which can be different to the title
+- `:notitle` to disable titles

 ### Styling